Planar Black holes and Entanglement Entropy in Analog Gravity Models: Relativistic acoustic metric

+By construction, $\theta_0$ is still a solution to the equations of motion and all identities from section \ref{sec:lagrangian} will hold identically when evaluated for $\theta_0$, with the exception of \eqref{eq:m_eff}, which, as the only quantity in the perturbation equations, depends on second order derivatives of the Lagrangian with respect to $\theta$.
+Thus, the effective mass changes to

+Therefore, by a suitable choice of $a(\theta,t,x,z)$, any $m'_{\rm eff}$ can be reproduced without changing the analog metric.

-What of course has to be maintained is that~\eqref{eq:1agrangian_simple} has to remain an analog model when considering deviations around $\theta_0$, including the Gibbs relation~\eqref{eq:Gibbs_relation}, which is the most crucial for the analog gravity construction to work.
-This however follows directly from the theorem of implicit functions, if~\eqref{eq:1agrangian_simple} is an analog model and $\theta_0$ is not a degenerate point in the space of solutions.
+Of course, equation \eqref{eq:1agrangian_simple} has to remain an analog model when considering deviations around $\theta_0$, including the Gibbs relation \eqref{eq:Gibbs_relation}, which is the most crucial for the analog gravity construction to work.
+This, however, follows directly from the theorem of implicit functions, if $\theta_0$ is not a degenerate point in the space of solutions.